-The Regulation leaves it up to the Member States to lay down the rules on penalties applicable for infringement of its provisions .
-The Member States shall notify the Commission of those penalties three months at the latest before the application date of the Regulation, in other words by 25 February 2021 at the latest.
+The Regulation leaves it up to the Member States to lay down the rules on penalties applicable for infringement of its provisions35.
+In France, the two ordinances adapting national law to the MDR and IVDR, and the law ratifying them, have updated the applicable sanctions regime.